mcdaniel/pandas_tutorial/pandas_tutorial.md

     df2 = pd.DataFrame(grades)
     print("The grades dataframe:" + str(df2))

-## Getting Data int and out of Pandas
+## Getting Data into and out of Pandas

 Most of the time you will not be creating all of your data within a python program, but loading it from an external source.
 The simplest way to do this is to use the built in Pandas functions.
 The one I use most frequently is the read function for CSV (comma separated value) data format.
 It is super simple, where you give it a file name and call the appropriate function.
 The supported types include csv, excel, json, etc.  You can also export the data to different data types in a similar manner.
 You simply call a "to" function on the DataFrame and it create the external file.